 2. Bikini Atoll

 Between 1946 and 1958, the United States detonated twenty-three nuclear devices at Bikini Atoll in the Marshall Islands.
-The indigenous Iroij people were removed.
-The 1954 Castle Bravo test—a hydrogen bomb 1,000 times more powerful than Hiroshima—spread radiation across the region.
+The indigenous Iroquois people were removed, and the 1954 Castle Bravo test, a hydrogen bomb 1,000 times more powerful than Hiroshima, spread radiation across the region.

 The air and water are clean now.
 The problem is the soil.
-Cesium-137, with a half-life of about thirty years, has woven itself into the ecosystem.
+Cesium-137, with a half-life of nearly thirty years, has entrenched itself in the ecosystem.
 Plants absorb it from the ground.
 People eat the plants.
 Studies show that internal radiation exposure from food contributes 85 to 90 percent of total radiation risk for anyone living on the northern atolls.

-Tests on coconuts and pandanus fruits—staples in Marshallese diet—found contamination levels exceeding European Union and Japanese safety standards.
+Tests on coconuts and pandanus fruits, staples in the Marshallese diet, found contamination levels exceeding European Union and Japanese safety standards.
 On Bikini Island specifically, only three out of forty-seven coconut samples tested below Japan’s acceptable limit.
 Thirteen pandanus fruits exceeded the EU threshold of 600 becquerels per kilogram.

 Cesium-137 in Bikini Atoll Foods

 The contamination is not going anywhere soon.
-Remediation efforts like applying potassium fertilizer can help, but resettlement remains impossible without sustained intervention.
+Remedial efforts, such as applying potassium fertilizer, can help, but resettlement remains impossible without sustained intervention.
 The land looks fine.
 It will just kill you slowly if you try to live off it.

 1. Ilha da Queimada Grande

 The island is 106 acres with roughly one snake per square meter in the forested parts.
 You can’t walk there without running into multiple vipers.
-Each bite delivers fast-acting venom that destroys tissue rapidly, and there’s no readily available antivenom because the species only exists here.
+Each sting delivers fast-acting venom that rapidly destroys tissue, and there’s no readily available antivenom because the species exists only here.

 Conclusion